 - Brushing with baking soda alone will not provide you with the fluoride you need to help remineralize teeth and prevent cavities.
 According to the Fluoride Action Network, Fluoride is found in 95% of toothpaste in the United States alone.

-If regular brushing and flossing isn’t giving you the results you want, we recommend a personalized, in-office consultation with our dentists and dental hygienists.
+If regular brushing and flossing isn’t giving you the results you want, we recommend a personalized, in-office consultation with Drs.
+Barbara and Katie Bell and our awesome dental hygienists.
 Make sure to have an examination at least annually, but ideally, every six months for preventative dental care and good oral health.
 Talk more with us about the benefits of adding baking soda to your own brushing regimen and to learn more about the best products and techniques for keeping your mouth healthy.